Bereshit (parashah): Interpretations regarding the time before creation

-A Midrash taught that a heretic once asked Rabbi Akiva who created the world.
+A midrash taught that a heretic once asked Rabbi Akiva who created the world.
 Rabbi Akiva answered that God had.
 The heretic demanded that Rabbi Akiva give him clear proof.
 Rabbi Akiva asked him what he was wearing.
 The heretic said that it was a garment.
 Rabbi Akiva asked him who made it.
 The heretic replied that a weaver had.
 Rabbi Akiva demanded that the heretic give him proof.
 The heretic asked Rabbi Akiva whether he did not realize that a garment is made by a weaver.
 Rabbi Akiva replied by asking the heretic whether he did not realize that the world was made by God.
 When the heretic had left, Rabbi Akiva's disciples asked him to explain his proof.
 Rabbi Akiva replied that just as a house implies a builder, a dress implies a weaver, and a door implies a carpenter, so the world proclaims the God who created it.

-It was taught in a Baraita that King Ptolemy brought together 72 elders, placed them in 72 separate rooms without telling them why, and directed each of them to translate the Torah.
-God then prompted each one of them, and they all conceived the same idea and wrote for : "God created in the beginning" (instead of "In the beginning, God created," to prevent readers from reading into the text two creating powers, "In the beginning" and "God").
+It was taught in a baraita that Ptolemy brought together 72 elders, placed them in 72 separate rooms without telling them why, and directed each of them to translate the Torah (into Greek as the Septuagint).
+God then prompted each one of them, and they all conceived the same idea and wrote for Genesis 1:1: "God created in the beginning" (instead of "In the beginning, God created," to prevent readers from reading into the text two creating powers, "In the beginning" and "God").